Maeve Binchy: Films

 In addition, the plot of the Danish film Italian for Beginners (2000) was taken in part from Binchy's novel Evening Class without credit or payment to her; the production company later settled with Binchy for a payment of an undisclosed amount.

 Radio

 Since 1968, Binchy was a "frequent and hugely popular contributor to RTÉ Radio".
-A press released dated 31 July 2012 and posted in that organisation's online Press Centre reads:
+A press release dated 31 July 2012 and posted in that organisation's online Press Centre reads: